verrazzano/verrazzano/README.md

 ## tl;dr
 To install Verrazzano, follow these steps:
-1. Create an OKE cluster.
+1. Create an Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) cluster.
 2. Start OCI Cloud Shell.
 3. Copy the `kubeconfig` to Cloud Shell.
 4. Clone this repo in the Cloud Shell home: